 After your last breakfast of the tour, we’ll head out towards Cape Town.
 Our route takes us past the Botrivier Lagoon and Arabella Country Estate towards Betty's Bay, where we’ll visit the Stony Point Penguin Nature Reserve and a resident colony of African penguins.
 Later, we’ll pass Pringle Bay and Rooi Els, with the imposing Hottentots-Holland Mountains to your right.
 This mountain route is arguably the most scenic of the Western Cape, with spectacular views across False Bay.
 After passing through Gordon's Bay, the tour travels to a location of your choice in Cape Town, bringing to an end a memorable tour of South Africa’s Overberg and Karoo regions.

-Privately guided standard tours of South Africa with four star accommodations.
+Privately guided personal tours of South Africa with four star accommodations.

 Our five star South African tours are enhanced by a higher tier of luxury.

 For exclusivity, intimacy and exceptional service, opt for a top-end tour with African Sky.

 Our day tours explore the highlights of Cape Town and Johannesburg.

 Self-drive South Africa for a wholly unforgettable and authentic adventure.